Auxbrebis: The Auxbrebis branch at Aubrives

 An Auxbrebis descendants branch also left its mark in the commune of Aubrives (France), due to a marriage alliance between Marie Auxbrebis and locally known Jacques Mestallart, receveur (recipient) and Prévôt of the Barony of Hierges in the seventeenth century.

 Lamoral d'Auxbrebis was known to be sieur (chief magistrate) in Aubrives.

 Jehan d'Aubrebis financed the church (Saint-Maurice) of Aubrives to have it rebuilt in 1642 after it had been destroyed during one of the sieges from the ford of Charlemont (Givet) in 1640.
 An Auxbrebis coat of arms is still visible inside the church on the ceiling.

 The commune's current coat of arms contains two sheep which is a striking similarity to the Auxbrebis coat of arms which has three sheep.
 The name of the town Aubrives would derive from the Latin name Alba Ripa meaning white shore (rive blanche), although it also has a striking similarity to the name Aubrebis/Auxbrebis.
 Note that the river Meuse flows through Dinant as well as Aubrives.

 Castles

 Since the fifteenth century, castle names known to be occupied by the family are Fineval (Finnevaux), Sommière, Chaleux and (Mazechal (ref.req)).
 These castles are no longer known to be in existence.

 From the sixteenth century, a castle-farm still partly existent known as Ferme-Château d'Auxbrebis.
 In 1505 occupation of Château-Ferme de Samart.
 In the seventeenth century several generations occupied Ferme-Château de Wartet and thereafter a castle gets taken over and extended in Weillen.
+Dating from the 16th and 17th century a castle was built by the Auxbrebis family known as Château-ferme de Neuville.

 In the hamlet of Bauche in the commune of Évrehailles which is situated in the municipality of Yvoir a castle named as Le Harnoy was previously named as Le Château d'Aubreby.